Walker-xd/Walker-xd/README.md

 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on python developer
 - 📫 How to reach me +79774530122 or telegram: walker_xdd
-- 😄 Pronouns: bugaga
+- 😄 Pronouns: Hi
-- ⚡ Fun fact: i can throw my leg behind head
+- ⚡ Fun fact: Your brain burns 400-500 calories a day

 <!---
 Walker-xd/Walker-xd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.